-1 Materials provide teacher guidance and recommendations for use of all materials, including text, embedded technology, enrichment activities, research-based instructional strategies, and scaffolds to support and enhance student learning. Μ 2 Materials include standards correlations, including cross-content standards, that explain the М standards within the context of the course.
-3 Materials include a comprehensive list of all equipment and supplies needed to support М 5 instructional activities.
-Materials include guidance for safety practices, including the course-appropriate use of Μ 4 safety equipment during investigations.
+1 Materials provide teacher guidance and recommendations for use of all materials, including text, embedded technology, enrichment activities, research-based instructional strategies, and scaffolds to support and enhance student learning. М 2 Materials include standards correlations, including cross-content standards, that explain the standards within the context of the course. М 3 Materials include a comprehensive list of all equipment and supplies needed to support instructional activities. М 4 Materials include guidance for safety practices, including the course-appropriate use of safety equipment during investigations.
+PM

-The materials meet the criteria for this indicator.
-Materials include classroom implementation support for teachers and administrators.
+The materials partially meet the criteria for this indicator.
+Materials include some classroom implementation support for teachers and administrators.

-Materials provide teacher guidance and recommendations for use of all materials, including text, embedded technology, enrichment activities, research-based instructional strategies, and scaffolds to support and enhance student learning Materials include standards correlations, including cross-content standards, that explain the standards within the context of the course.
+Materials provide teacher guidance and recommendations for use of all materials, including text, embedded technology, enrichment activities, research-based instructional strategies, and scaffolds to support and enhance student learning.
+Materials include standards correlations, including cross-content standards, which explain the standards within the context of the course.
 Materials include a comprehensive list of all equipment and supplies needed to support instructional activities.
-Materials include guidance for safety practices, including the course-appropriate use of safety equipment during investigations.
+Materials include some guidance for safety practices, including some of the course-appropriate use of safety equipment during investigations.

-Materials provide teacher guidance and recommendations for use of all materials, including text, embedded technology, enrichment activities, research-based instructional strategies, and scaffolds to support and enhance student learning.
+Materials provide teacher guidance and recommendations for use of all materials, including text, embedded technology, enrichment activities, research based instructional strategies, and scaffolds to support and enhance student learning.